|Language of Instruction:||English||Language Requirement:||None|

 (Back to top)

-For any questions you may have or for more detailed information on the program, please contact Bill Berry in the Department of Advertising or Stacy Billman in the Study Abroad Office (SAO).
-The SAO is located at:
+For any questions you may have or for more detailed information on the program, please contact Bill Berry in the Department of Advertising or the Office of Illinois Abroad & Global Exchange (IAGE).
+The Office of IAGE is located at:

 Champaign, IL 61820